No More Guesswork: Shipping Budgeting Tips

 You need an accurate shipping budget for resource allocation and to prepare operations.
 But, if that’s all you’re getting out of setting a budget, you’ll never turn shipping into a differentiator.
 Clever businesses know how to shift resources and make smart choices to operate leaner or even build new shipping services into their repertoire.

-It's one thing to offer small business shipping tips to control the budget.
-But, as a 3PL focused on building relationships with small and medium-sized businesses (SMBs), what we want is to help shipping add value to your business while keeping costs on schedule.
+It’s one thing to offer small business shipping tips to control the budget.
+While we do have those resources, like our small business shipping hub, we do more.
+As a 3PL focused on building relationships with small and medium-sized businesses (SMBs), what we want is to help shipping add value to your business while keeping costs on schedule.

 Do your shipping expenses line up to your budget estimates?
 What blows up your shipping budget?
 Let’s work together to find additional resources under the rug and in-between the couch cushions that open new opportunities in your shipping.